strapi/documentation/docusaurus/docs/dev-docs/api/document.md

 [FoodAdvisor](https://github.com/strapi/foodadvisor), Strapi's official demo application, is a website listing restaurants around the world.
 FoodAdvisor's content includes multiple content-types:

-- The homepage is a single type.
-A single type includes a unique document.
+- The homepage is a single type, so there's only one document for the homepage.
-- "Restaurants" is a collection type, and each restaurant is represented as a document in Strapi v5.
+- "Restaurants" is a collection type, and each restaurant (i.e., each item from the collection type) is represented as a document in Strapi v5.
-- The "Biscotte Restaurant" is a document, and this document can include all of the following content variations:
+- The "Biscotte Restaurant" is one of the documents from the "Restaurants" collection type.
+The "Biscotte Restaurant" document can include all of the following content variations:
   - The "Biscotte Restaurant" document has 2 different versions, a published version that can be seen on the website, and a draft version with updates not ready to be published yet.
   - The published version of the "Biscotte Restaurant" document has 3 document locales: one for English, one for French, and one for Spanish.
   - Each document locale of the "Biscotte Restaurant" document includes multiple fields, such as the name of the restaurant, a short description, and opening hours.